 Free Online Courses for Adults Seeking Professional Development

-A college degree isn’t on everyone’s bucket list, though.
-Perhaps you’ve already checked it off, or maybe you work in a field where a degree is unnecessary.
-Whatever the case may be, you still have options for free online learning opportunities that can benefit your career and livelihood.
-For example, Coursera alone has over a thousand free online courses devoted to professional development.
+Coursera alone has over a thousand free online courses devoted to professional development.
 These options span various skill levels, subjects, and skills.
 There are beginner-level classes on project management, as well as advanced classes on data engineering.
 You can take a quick refresher course in just two hours or devote months to learning a new skill.
-The possibilities are nearly infinite.
 Similarly, edX offers free online courses for adults looking to upgrade their skills to align with the modern workplace.
-These courses follow trends and technological advancements in various fields and industries, such as:
+These courses follow trends and technological advancements in various fields and industries such as:

 - business